-He’s won the Ngaio Marsh Award three times, the Saint-Maur book festival’s crime novel of the year award, has been shortlisted for the Edgar, the Barry and the Ned Kelly.
+He has won the Ngaio Marsh Award three times, the Saint-Maur book festival’s crime novel of the year award, has been shortlisted for the Edgar, the Barry and the Ned Kelly.
 He’s appeared at festivals in the U.K, Turkey, France, Germany, Australia, Canada, Denmark, Taiwan, Tahiti, New Caledonia, and New Zealand.

 His first published novel, The Cleaner (2006) was an international best-seller with sales exceeding 500,000.
-His ninth novel Trust No One (2015), a stand-alone about a crime writer suffering from Alzheimer’s, recently won the Ngaio Marsh 2016 award.
+His ninth novel Trust No One (2015), a stand-alone about a crime writer suffering from Alzheimer’s, won the Ngaio Marsh 2016 award.

 Paul Cleave’s website

 Paul on Facebook

 Paul on Twitter

 Simon & Schuster [Atria Books] author page